Ultimate Guide: Average Cost Of Living In London & How To Survive

 In America, I’d spend at least $5 on apples, double on milk, and at least triple for bread.
 But I came from an already expensive city.

-4. Average Cost of Living in London: Daily Expenses
+4. Daily Expenses

 You’ll notice some of these prices are exorbitant.
 A pair of Levi’s for $100?
 It’s crazy.
 But some are not so bad and pretty comparable to what you’d pay in your home country.